npq7721/cpuminer-gr/README.md

 supports Ghost Rider (gr, Raptoreum) algorithm.
 Algorithm removal was done to minimize size and reduce compilation time as it **should** be compiled locally to achieve the best performance possible.
+It also supports compilation with x86_64 architecture processors.

 Requirements